 “Salem was the perfect example of the business woman I wanted to be.
 She had built up her business from nothing, but in a manner that remained true to her values.
 That was something that was really important to me.”

 Taylor fell in love with one of Salem’s products, the7dayring.
 Once back in Canada, she created the7dayringproject, a social enterprise that sells Salem’s ring in Vancouver and uses the profits to support education initiatives in Ethiopia.
 So far the project has funded 14 girls’ clubs and nine high school scholarships, and it employs twelve women in Vancouver—demonstrating that a simple gift to support our students can have a far-reaching impact.

 Please support the Future Minds Initiative through a donation to the Sauder Innovation Fund.
-Your gift will help our students develop the skills they need to become the next generation of business leaders, and follow in the footsteps of Sauder-educated innovators like Ian and Jessica.
+Your gift will help our students develop the skills they need to become the next generation of responsible leaders, and follow in the footsteps of UBC Sauder-educated innovators like Taylor.